 Molecular testing to help diagnose COVID-19 (test code 39448)

-As of March 16, 2021, we have reported results of approximately 36.5 million COVID-19 molecular diagnostic tests for patients and providers in the United States.
+At Quest, we’re committed to serving our communities and connecting our customers to answers quickly and reliably every day.
 We will continue to prioritize and expedite testing for priority patients (i.e., hospitalized patients, individuals in long-term care such as nursing homes, and presurgical patients) as we have done since the beginning of the pandemic.
 Please visit the CDC guidelines for the latest on who should get tested.